chandrashekharh/cloudflash-firewall/README.md

-**/shorewall/client/:group/:action,  Action API is to start the shorewall service on shorewall-lite clients :**
+**/shorewall/client/:group/:action,  Action API is to start/status/clear/stop/restart the shorewall service on shorewall-lite clients :**